 In this recipe I have used my personally favorite dough, which is also the one I think is in general the most preferred.
 The dough is very light and has a wonderful taste.

 The most important thing about this cake is the decoration.
 I remember how funny it was, as a kid, to help my mother decorate the cake with all kinds of candy.
 I was just wonderful to see the man/woman shaped cake get turned in live by giving it hair, a mouth, eyes and fingers – all made from frosting and candy.
 And of course this decoration is normally done and supervised by the birthday kid with help from brothers, sisters or friends.

-4. Transfer the dough into a large bowl and set it aside to cool off a little bit before you continue.
+- Transfer the batter into a large bowl and set it aside to cool off a little bit before you continue.

-5. Use a hand mixer to mix the dough with the eggs.
+- Use a hand mixer to mix the batter with the eggs.
 Add the eggs one at the time.
 The dough should now be soft and more fluent.

-8. Bake the cake at 200 C (400 F) for about 30 minutes.
+- Bake the cake in a pre-heated oven at 200 C (400 F) for about 30 minutes.
 Don’t open the oven when baking the cake – this will cause the cake to collapse.
 Sometimes this can also happens after the 30 minutes.
 However, this is not a big deal the taste is still great.